Social penetration theory: Self-disclosure and individuals with social anxiety disorder

 Social anxiety disorder (SAD) is a disorder in which individuals experience overwhelming levels of fear in social situations and interactions.
 They tend to adopt strategic avoidance of social interactions, which makes it challenging for them to disclose themselves to others and reveal emotions.
 Self-disclosure is the key to foster intimate relationships, in which individuals can receive needed social support.
+In the initial interaction stage, self-disclosure is highly associated with self-confidence.
+Low self-confidence and anxiety can inhibit self-disclosure, as individuals may fear judgment or rejection from others.

 Close friendships and romantic relationships are two major sources for social supports, which have protective effects and play a crucial role in helping individuals with social phobia to cope with distress.
+Studies suggest that youth, in specific, perceive their peers with social phobia to be weaker, but that they do not discriminate against them more.
 Due to the profound impacts of the anxiety disorder, it has been found that late marriage or staying unmarried is prevalent among individuals with SAD.
 This is problematic, because being unable to gain needed social supports from intimate ones further confines the social phobic in the loneliness and depression that they have been suffering from.
+Also, individuals with lower self-concept clarity experience more fear and anxiety and will reduce the intensity of self-disclosure to protect their self-image, which can be detrimental to establishing good interpersonal relationships and may lead to loneliness.
 In response to the problem, Sparrevohn and Rapee suggest that improving communication skills, particularly self-disclosure and emotional expression, should be included in future social phobia treatment, so the quality of life of individuals with social phobia can be improved.